jwodder/caught/docs.md

   new `game_names` entry is instead named `version:player:N`, where `N` is the number of `game_names` entries of the form `/^version:player(:.*)?$/` already present.
-Neither `version` nor `player` is added to `game_names` unless it explicitly appears in the "altnames" list for the game creation command.
+Neither `version` nor `player` is added to `game_names` unless it explicitly appears in the "synonyms" list for the game creation command.